The New Zealand Eating Behaviour Questionnaire Platform

 Image questions

-Please follow the instructions and answer the multiple-choice questions.
+There will be different image-based questions.
+Please follow the instructions and answer the questions.

 Practice your response below with the slider to get ready for the first set of questions.